 Over the past 10 years, the TC has supported researchers, ecologists, conservationists, naturalists, students, and artists.
 Many of the world's leading authorities on turtles and tortoises have spent time on the campus learning about the husbandry, genetics, and natural history of these incredible animals.
 Many influential artists and wildlife photographers have also engaged with our collection to help promote chelonian conservation.
-Similarly, students from all over the world have been funded or sponsored by the Turtle Conservancy to spend time at the center to participate in ex situ turtle and tortoise conservation.
+Similarly, students from all over the world have been funded or sponsored by the Turtle Conservancy to participate in ex situ turtle and tortoise conservation.

 Global Assurance Colonies